 Admiral Markets UK Ltd is authorised and regulated by the Financial Conduct Authority (FCA), registration number 595450.
 We are also regulated under the Market in Financial Instruments Directive (MiFID) in regards to other offices within the European Union under the MiFID Passporting Regime.

-Our authorisation and permission details can be found on the website at http://www.fca.org.uk/register/ The registered office for Admiral Markets UK Ltd is One Love Lane, London, EC2V 7JN.
+Our authorisation and permission details can be found on the website at http://www.fca.org.uk/register/.
+The registered office for Admiral Markets UK Ltd is 16 St Clare Street, London, EC3N 1LQ.

 PLEASE READ THE BELOW BEFORE UNDERTAKING ANY TRADES WITH US

 Prior to trading CFDs, and Forex you must be aware of the risks involved.
 The high degree of leverage associated with these types of investments means that the degree of risk compared to other financial products is higher.
 Leverage (or margin trading) may work against you resulting in substantial loss as well as for you resulting in substantial gain.

 Admiral Markets offers 'Execution Only', no advice regarding your trading activity will be given!